 Press releaseFrom AdvantageWest:

-AdvantageWest is a nonprofit regional economic development partnership serving the 23 westernmost counties of the state, a geographic region of about 10,000 square miles or about the size of the State of Maryland.
+AdvantageWest is one of seven regional economic development partnerships across North Carolina.
+The nonprofit, public-private partnership serves the 23 westernmost counties of the state, a geographic region of about 10,000 square miles or about the size of the State of Maryland.
+Chartered by the state General Assembly in 1993, AdvantageWest is a nonprofit, public-private partnership.
+Members of the board of directors are appointed by the governor, lieutenant governor, speaker of the House and the president pro tempore of the N.C.
+Senate.
 AdvantageWest’s program of work focuses on advanced manufacturing, entrepreneurship, the film industry, the green-tech and clean-energy economy, and agribusiness.
 For more information, visit www.advantagewest.com or call (828) 687-7234.
 AdvantageWest is on Facebook at www.facebook.com/AdvantageWest and can be followed on Twitter at @AdvantageWest.